thosgood/this-weeks-finds/markdown/151-200/week160.md

 the Barrett-Crane model for Riemannian quantum gravity from a quantum field theory on a product of 4 copies of $\mathrm{SO}(4)$ --- see ["Week 140"](#week140).
-This was based on earlier work by Boulatov and Ooguri, who did a similar thing for BF theory.
+This was based on earlier work by Boulatov and Ooguri, who did a similar thing for $BF$ theory.
 The basic idea is to cook up a quantum field theory on a product of copies of Lie group, with a nice Lagrangian that encodes how simplices can stick together to form a spacetime.
 If you do a Feynman diagram expansion of this quantum field